Bosnia and Herzegovina

 Reconciliation is particularly challenged by contradictory narratives about war and pre-war events.
 War criminals, even those convicted in front of the International Criminal Tribunal for the Former Yugoslavia (ICTY), are seen to be heroes by Bosniaks, Serbs and Croats for defending “their people” during the war.
 Separated curricula and schools for Bosniaks, Serbs and Croats in many regions are decisively contributing to maintaining mutually exclusive and contradictory historical records.
 In many places, civil society organisations, sports and music clubs, bars and restaurants are almost exclusively providing services for one of the three groups.
 Media, i.e. radio, newspapers and television channels, are known to be Bosniak, Serb or Croatian.

-In the southern part of Herzegovina, where CSSP is mainly working at the moment, political struggles and societal organisation are heavily defined by either being Bosniak or being Croat.
-Many Croats see the area as a potential third (Croatian) entity and Mostar as its potential centre.
+In many parts of the Herzegovina, where CSSP is mainly working at the moment, political struggles and societal organisation are heavily defined by either being Bosniak or being Croat.
+Many Croats see these areas as a potential third (Croatian) entity and Mostar as its potential centre.
 Many Bosniaks, though, want Mostar and the region to stay part of the Bosnian Federation.
 Flags, religious symbols and culture easily recognisable as Croatian, Bosniak or Bosnian are used to claim the territory.
 Many villages are referred to as Bosniak, Croat or mixed villages.
 Daily life is mostly organised along ethnic lines.
 In Mostar, a de-facto divided city, public transport, communal services and health systems are foremost used by either Croats or Bosniaks, who in great parts are living on different sides of the city.
+Stolac and Prozor Rama are also seperated into areas where foremost Bosniaks or Croats are living.

 Since 2007, CSSP has been supporting and promoting political dialogue among political and social stakeholders across ethnic and political lines.
 CSSP aims at transforming ethnicised political conflicts and reducing the influence of nationalist ideology in selected municipalities and regions.
 Important objectives of CSSP’s work are reinforcing democratic standards in society and within political parties as well as enhancing supra-ethnic political representation.
 Therefore, CSSP promotes a culture of negotiation and creative problem-solving amongst selected key actors.
 Trust building as well as establishing and deepening of relationship are considered to be important steps for and achievements of dialogue and mediation activities.